badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

     - Quadratic
     - Etc.

-Note : the choice of the right interpolation method depends on:
+**Note:** the choice of the right interpolation method depends on:
 - The nature of the data.
 - The assumptions about its behavior

-#### 5. 5- What does multiple imputation mean ?
+#### 6. 5- What does multiple imputation mean ?
 - It is a statistical technique used to handle missing data via creating multiple imputed datasets.
-- Multiple datasets are created by imputing missing values using a chosen imputation method.
+- Each of the previously mentioned datasets is created via imputing missing values with a chosen imputation method.
 - Examples : mean imputation, regression imputation, k-Nearest Neighbors imputation, or more sophisticated methods.
-- Each dataset represents a set of values for the missing entries.
 - Instead of imputing a single value for each missing observation, multiple imputation illustrates the uncertainty associated with missing data by generating several imputed datasets.
 - The results from the analyses conducted on the imputed datasets are combined, or "pooled," to obtain an overall estimate of the parameter of interest.
 - The combined results provide not only a point estimate but also an estimate of the uncertainty associated with the missing data.
 This incorporates both the imputation variability and the variability due to analyzing different imputed datasets.
 - `fancyimpute()` Python library can be employed to implement multiple imputation efficiently.

-### Q6- What is KNN Imputer?
+### Q7- What is KNN Imputer?
 - It is is a more sophisticated method for filling null values.
-- It uses a distance parameter, known as the k parameter.
+- It uses a distance parameter, known as the K parameter.
 - It operates similarly to a clustering algorithm, imputing missing values based on the neighborhood points of the missing values.

-### Q7- Why do we need an extension to imputation?
+### Q8- Why do we need an extension to imputation?
 - Sometimes, missing values themselves can be indicative.
-Create a new binary column indicating whether a value is missing.
+- This method aims to create a new binary column indicating whether a value is missing.
 - For each column with missing entries in the original dataset, we add a new column that shows the location of imputed entries.
 - Models would make better predictions by considering which values were originally missing.
-- Example:  `df['column_missing'] = df['column'].isnull().astype(int)`
+- Code:  `df['column_missing'] = df['column'].isnull().astype(int)`

+### Q9- What are the consideration to

-### Q8- Why it is better to use the median value for imputation in the case of outliers?
+### Q9- Why it is better to use the median value for imputation in the case of outliers?
 - Using the median for imputation in case of outliers is often considered a better solution compared to the mean.
 - The median is a measure of central tendency that has:
     - **Robustness to Outliers:** it is less influenced by extreme values because it is not affected by the actual values of data points but rather their order.
 Outliers have a minimal impact on the median.